Telemarketing: United States

 September 1, 2009, FTC regulations banning most robocalls went into effect.

 Since many telemarketing calls now originate offshore, beyond the reach of US legal or regulatory agencies, the National Do Not Call Registry is usually ignored, as well as FTC regulations, and every possible number is called in an area code block.
 Some automated services are sophisticated enough to analyze the audio from the answering party, and if it determines that a human did not respond, will call repeatedly until one does or a limit is reached.
 This may be coupled with a fake Caller ID display ("spoofing") to mislead the call recipient into answering, or even thinking it is a local number calling.
 These are not actions of legitimate businesses.

 Telemarketing techniques are increasingly used in political campaigns.
-Because of free-speech issues, the laws governing political phone calls are much lesser stringent than those applying to commercial messages.
+Because of free-speech issues, the laws governing political phone calls are much less stringent than those applying to commercial messages.
 Even so, a number of states have barred or restricted political robocalls.

 The National Do Not Call Registry has helped to substantially curb telemarketing calls to landlines and has also helped with the increasing trend for telemarketers to target mobile phones.
 As a result, there has been a greater push for mobile applications to help with unwanted calls from telemarketers, like PrivacyStar.
 These companies have helped to log thousands of complaints to the DNC Registry, since the inception of the registry itself.

+Following the enactment of the TRACED Act in 2019, the Federal Communications Commission adopted additional rules to combat illegal robocalls, including requirements for call authentication and mitigation programs by telecommunications providers.

+In 2020, the FCC mandated the implementation of the STIR/SHAKEN caller ID authentication framework to combat spoofed robocalls.
+Major telecommunications providers were required to implement the system by June 3, 2021, and smaller providers were required to comply by December 10, 2021.